Posters and poster guidelines

 Poster presentation

-- Flash-talk videos (optional, but strongly encouraged): We are pleased to offer poster presenters the opportunity to prepare a short video presentation about their poster and send it before the conference.
+- Flash-talk videos: We are pleased to offer poster presenters the opportunity to prepare a short video presentation about their poster and send it before the conference.
 The videos will be made available on the LPMHealthcare YouTube channel.
 Below is further information for sending your video presentation.

-- Download the opening slide (PhgOx25 posters first slide) and use it as the first slide of your presentation (see example: https://youtu.be/XatqenCd_IU?si=Yu1PooCD4JmSLAiz).
+- Download the opening slide (PhgOx25 opening slide) and use it as the first slide of your presentation (see example: https://youtu.be/XatqenCd_IU?si=Yu1PooCD4JmSLAiz).

 - Give your presentation (no longer than 5 minutes) using Zoom or another platform of your choice.